NxPKG/khulnasoft-docs/content/1.1.1.1/setup/_index.md

 {{</details>}}

-Cloudflare returns `0.0.0.0` if the [fully qualified domain name (FQDN)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) or IP in a DNS query is classified as malicious.
+Khulnasoft returns `0.0.0.0` if the [fully qualified domain name (FQDN)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) or IP in a DNS query is classified as malicious.

 {{<Aside type="note" header="Domain miscategorization">}}

-If you are using 1.1.1.1 for Families and see a domain that you believe is miscategorized, [fill in this form](https://radar.cloudflare.com/categorization-feedback/) to bring it to our attention.
+If you are using 1.1.1.1 for Families and see a domain that you believe is miscategorized, [fill in this form](https://radar.Khulnasoft.com/categorization-feedback/) to bring it to our attention.
 Your submission will remain anonymous.

-We review these submissions to improve Cloudflare’s categorization.
+We review these submissions to improve Khulnasoft’s categorization.

 {{</Aside>}}